NourAlaassarr/Career-y/README.md

 ### 1. User Profiling and Skills Assessment

-- Allow users to create profiles with educational background, skills, interests, and career goals.
+- Allow users to create profiles with , skills, interests, and career goals.

 ### 2. Personalized Learning Roadmap